How to Calculate Crypto Taxes for Gains and Losses 2026

 What triggers a taxable crypto event in the US?

-• Selling cryptocurrency for USD
+• Selling crypto for USD

 • Swapping one coin for another